Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-05-24
 I set up the display methods for all the objects, besides the flipper and the ball.
 I set up a basic format to display the game, which has walls with an opening for the flippers and randomly placed bells within the walls.

+### 2023-05-25
+I worked on making a collision method for the stoppers.
+I worked on the code, though the collisions don't return as intended.
+I also worked on the bounce method to make the ball bounce properly.

 ## Eli White

 ### 2023-05-22